passwordless-id/webauthn/docs/faq.md

 Sadly, that is something only the authenticator can decide.
 You cannot influence whether the passkey should be synced or not, nor can you filter the authenticators that can be used.

-> Concerns have been raised times in the RFC, see [issue #1714](https://github.com/w3c/webauthn/issues/1714), [issue #1739](https://github.com/w3c/webauthn/issues/1739) and [issue #1688](https://github.com/w3c/webauthn/issues/1688) among others (and voice your opinion!).
+> Concerns have been raised many times in the RFC, see [issue #1714](https://github.com/w3c/webauthn/issues/1714), [issue #1739](https://github.com/w3c/webauthn/issues/1739) and [issue #1688](https://github.com/w3c/webauthn/issues/1688) among others (and voice your opinion!).

 ## Are passkeys a form of 2FA?

 Not by default.
 Passkeys are a single step 2FA only if:

 - The credential is hardware-bound, not `synced`.
-Then the first factor being "something you possess".
+Then this first factor is "something you possess".
 - The flag `userVerification` is `required`.
-This requires the second factor, in form of something you are, like biometrics, or something you know, like a PIN code.
+Then this second factor is "something you are" (biometrics) or "something you know" (PIN code).

 > Note that this library uses `userVerification` as `required` by default, while the native WebAuthn protocol uses `preferred` by default.
 However, this restricts the security keys being usable to only those providing a form of user verification like fingerprint or PIN code.